Lenddo/python-lenddo/README.md

 finally by committing the job using the `CommitPartnerJob` resource.
 Both resources are hosted at `networkservice.lenddo.com`.

+Applications are identified by a `client_id` which must be supplied as parameter to both calls.
+In addition, the `partner_script_id` parameter specifies how Lenddo informs you of the results.
+You may only commit one job per `client_id`/`partner_script_id` pair.

+### The PartnerToken API call
 During the first phase of the job flow, make calls to `PartnerToken` to send social network OAuth tokens to Lenddo.
 Each call to `PartnerToken` returns a `profile_id` which you must save in order to send it along with all other `profile_ids` associated